Instructional Design Basics

 Through project-based assessments, you’ll identify your learners’ needs and learning contexts where they will apply their new skills.
 In addition, you will design the instructional strategy that will help you develop a prototype course and create an evaluation plan to evaluate the effectiveness of the course design.

 Keen to expand your learning design skills?
-Our Design for Online Learning course is a great follow-up to this course – learn more here.
+Our Learning Design and Development course is a great follow-up to this course!

 Foundations of the instructional design process and how people learn.
 Understand the role of instructional designers and who they work with.